octavenz/headless-wagtail-advanced-form-builder/README.md

 **A powerful headless-first Wagtail Advanced Form Builder with complete REST API for modern frontend frameworks like React, Vue, Angular, and mobile applications.**

 > **🚨 Important**: This is a separate package from the original `wagtail-advanced-form-builder`.
-Choose `headless-waf-builder` for modern headless/API-first applications, or the original for traditional Wagtail template only usage.
+Choose `headless-wagtail-advanced-form-builder` for modern headless/API-first applications, or the original for traditional Wagtail template only usage.

 ## 🚀 Headless API Features